scharris/sqljson-query/README.md

 - `recordCondition`

-  The optional `recordCondition` member can hold an arbitrary SQL predicate (suitable for inclusion in a SQL `WHERE` clause) to filter records in the subject table of the `TableJsonSpec` as named in `table`.
+  The `recordCondition` member contains an arbitrary SQL predicate, suitable for inclusion in a SQL `WHERE` clause, to filter records in the subject table of the `TableJsonSpec` as named in `table`.
 The record condition should conform to the `RecordCondition` interface.

   ```typescript
   interface RecordCondition